 Be notified of future releases

 Wine & Spirits, Feb 2022

 The 2019 J. Lohr Beck Vineyard Syrah shows the peppery spice elements that this Northern Rhône variety is known for, with elevated floral aromas from the inclusion of Viognier in the ferment.
 Dark in color with a racy attack, this wine finishes with a floral twist and an energetic edge.

 Richest fruit within the first 5 years; maturing tannins to 12 years of bottle age.12 Years

-The J. Lohr Beck Vineyard is situated at 1,700 feet above sea level in the Creston District of Paso Robles.
-The soils at this unique hillside site are weathered sandstone and shale with minimal organic content, creating an ideal environment for low-vigor viticulture and high-quality wines.
-Syrah Noir was planted here in 2000 on loose spacing, to provide each vine ample root volume upon which to draw nutrients from the shale.
-Farming is focused on pruning and thinning to balance the crop load to the low vigor nature of the site.
+The J. Lohr Beck Vineyard is situated at 1,700 feet above sea level in the Creston District of Paso Robles, just 22 miles from the cool waters of Morro Bay.
+The soils at this unique hillside vineyard are composed of weathered sandstone and shale with minimal organic content, creating an ideal environment for low-vigor viticulture and high-quality wines.
+Syrah Noir was planted here in 2000 with loose spacing, to provide each vine with ample root volume upon which to draw nutrients from the shale.
+Farming is focused on pruning and thinning to balance the crop load to the low-vigor nature of Beck.